185th Aero Squadron

 The 185th Aero Squadron was a United States Army Air Service unit that fought on the Western Front during World War I.

-Known as the "Bats", the 185th Aero Squadron is notable as it was the first and only night pursuit (fighter) squadron organized by the United States during World War I. Its mission was night interception of enemy aircraft, primarily bombers and observation aircraft.
+Known as the "Bats", the 185th Aero Squadron was the first and only night pursuit (fighter) squadron organized by the United States during World War I. Its mission was night interception of enemy aircraft, primarily bombers and observation aircraft.
 It was engaged in combat for less than a month before the 1918 Armistice with Germany.
 After the armistice, the squadron returned to the United States in June 1919 and was demobilized.

 The 185th Aero Squadron was reactivated as the 185th Cyberspace Operations Squadron in June 2019, 100 years after being demobilized.
 Just as the Bats of WW1 were faced with a new mission in a new domain to protect their fellow soldiers on the ground, the Bats of today hunt and illuminate their adversaries within the Air Force's Cyberspace environment.
 The 185 COS is under the 192nd Wing, Virginia Air National Guard, which shares a total force integration relationship with the 1st Fighter Wing on Langley Air Force Base.